jingcshi/ICON/README.md

 The sub-models are essential plug-ins for ICON.
 Everything above (except `ret_model` or `gen_model` if you are using ICON in a particular setting, to be explained below) will be required for ICON to function.

 ### Sub-models

+*eBay internal*: Models fine-tuned on eBay data with the pipeline described below are available at RNO: `/user/jingcshi/ICON_models`.

 We offer a quick pipeline for fine-tuning (roughly year 2020 strength) solid and well-known pretrained language models to obtain the three required models.

 First, open each notebook under `/data_wrangling` and follow the instructions to build the training data for each sub-model using your taxonomy (or the Google PT taxonomy placed there by default).
 You should get two files under `/data/ret`, `/data/gen` and `/data/sub` each.
 One of them is for training and the other for evaluation.